 Any places that become available will be offered to the child at the top of the list on the day the place became available.
 The waiting list is ordered according to the criteria of the admission policy with no account being taken of the length of time on the waiting list or any priority order expressed as part of the main admission round.
 Fair Access admissions and school closure arrangements will take priority over the waiting list.

-The waiting list will be reviewed and revised -
+The waiting list will be reviewed and ranked again in line with the published oversubscription criteria -

 - each time a child is added to, or removed from, the waiting list; - when a child's changed circumstances affect their priority;